LxPense/Prozen2074/readme.md

 # Prozen2074

-The whole project data of Prozen2074, a space shoot 'em up that's being developed by me and EpioZyto.
+The whole project data of Prozen2074, a space shoot 'em up that's being developed by me and zyto.

 ## Local developement